-Does the Legislation bind government agencies and local governments?
+Does the legislation bind government agencies and local governments?

 Yes.
-An establishment is a bureau or governmental department or an office of the local authority, or any place where any business, industry, commerce, production, or profession getting performed.
+An establishment is a bureau or governmental department or an office of the local authority, or any place where any business, industry, commerce, production, or profession is performed.
 The law applies to any company employing five or more contract workers.

 Who is eligible to apply for a licence?

-The owner/partner/director/CEO, or any other official lawfully authorised by the board of trustees of the contractor's establishment.
+The owner/partner/director/CEO or any other official lawfully authorised by the board of trustees of the contractor's establishment.

-Where may an appeal be submitted?
+Where should an appeal be submitted?

-Before the Labour Commissioner, Government of the National Capital Territory of Delhi, 5 Sham Nath Marg, Delhi-54
+An appeal can be submitted before the Labour Commissioner, Government of the National Capital Territory of Delhi, 5 Sham Nath Marg, Delhi-54